Kielce pogrom: Reaction of the Catholic Church

 Six months before the Kielce pogrom, during the celebration of Hanukkah, a hand grenade had been thrown into the headquarters of the local Jewish community.
 The Jewish Community Council had approached the Bishop of Kielce, Czesław Kaczmarek, requesting that he admonish the Polish people to refrain from attacking the Jews.
 The bishop refused, replying that "as long as the Jews concentrated upon their private business Poland was interested in them, but at the point when Jews began to interfere in Polish politics and public life, they insulted the Poles' national sensibilities".

 Similar remarks were delivered by the Bishop of Lublin, Stefan Wyszyński, when he was approached by a Jewish delegation.
 Wyszyński stated that the widespread hostility to Jews was provoked by Jewish backing of Communism (there was a widespread perception that Jews were supportive of Soviet-installed Communist administration in Poland; see Żydokomuna), which had also been the reason why "the Germans murdered the Jewish nation".
 Wyszyński also gave some credence to blood libel stories, commenting that the issue of the use of Christian blood was never fully clarified.

 The controversial stance of the Polish Roman Catholic Church towards anti-Jewish violence was criticised by the American, British and Italian ambassadors to Poland.
 Reports of the Kielce pogrom caused a major sensation in the United States, leading the American ambassador to Poland to insist that Cardinal August Hlond hold a press conference and explain the position of the church.
 In the conference held on 11 July 1946, Hlond condemned the violence, but attributed it not to racial causes but to rumours concerning the killing of Polish children by Jews.
 Hlond put the blame for the deterioration in Polish-Jewish relations on collaboration with the Soviet-backed Communist occupiers, Jews "occupying leading positions in Poland in state life".
 This position was echoed by Polish rural clergy and Cardinal Adam Stefan Sapieha, who reportedly stated that the Jews had brought it upon themselves.

 Other reactions

 Historian Łukasz Krzyżanowski analyzed the reactions to the pogrom and concludes: "Simply put, the Kielce pogrom met with approbation in many circles."
 He documents that some meetings held to commemorate the victims were interrupted by antisemitic shouting and groups of workers could not reach agreement to pass resolutions condemning the pogrom.

 Łukasz Kamiński detailed that workers went on strike to protest the release of the condemned.
 The strike was ignited when newspapers, on July 10th 1946, went to ask workers to sign a condemnation of the Kielce pogrom.
 These were reluctantly signed and then published.
-Workers at Łódź Thread Factory, Scheibler and Grohman striked, demanding the retraction of the worker's signatures.
+Workers at Łódź Thread Factory, Scheibler and Grohman struck, demanding the retraction of the workers' signatures.
 These strikes spread to factories such as Buhle, Zimmerman, Warta, Tempo Rasik, etc.